What Do GNNs Actually Learn? Towards Understanding their Representations: Proof of Theorem

-It turns out that the node representations learned at the $k$-th layer of a GCN model are related to the normalized number of walks of length $k$ starting from each node.
-Given a walk of length $k$ consisting of the following nodes $(v_1, v_2, \ldots, v_k)$, the walk is normalized by the product of the degrees of nodes $v_2,\ldots, v_{k-1}$ each increased by $1$ and of the square root of the degrees of nodes $v_1$ and $v_k$ also increased by $1$.
+\end{adjustwidth} It turns out that the node representations learned at the $k$-th layer of a GCN model are related to the sum of normalized walks of length $k$ starting from each node.
+Given a walk of length $k$ consisting of the following nodes $(v_1, v_2, \ldots, v_k)$, the walk is normalized by the product of the degrees of nodes $v_2,\ldots, v_{k-1}$ each increased by $1$ and of the square roots of the degrees of nodes $v_1$ and $v_k$ also increased by $1$.
 Thus, the contribution of each walk is inversely proportional to the degrees of the nodes of which the walk is composed.